 The serial interface of the latter is active only during the programming phase so as not to interfere with the normal operation of the serial ATMega328PB.
 The programming of the Wi-Fi chip is possible thanks to the presence of a boot key for the latter and a special firmware in the ATMega328PB.

 The single-sided assembly of the components, together with the presence of castellated holes, make this board perfect both for use on Arduino UNO to replace the ATmega328P, and to be soldered on other boards as a stand-alone module.
-An Arduino platform was developeddedicated to the programming of the board that allows the firmware of both micocontrollers to be updated, by using the IDE.
+An Arduino platform was dedicated to the programming of the board that allows the firmware of both microcontrollers to be updated, by using the IDE.

 2MB integrated flash